jitsem/wippen_rs/Readme.md

 # Wippen_rs

 A rust implementation of the Belgian game "Wippen".
-A rust 'engine" is compiled to wasm, and run in a simple html/js frontend.
+A rust 'engine' is compiled to wasm, and run in a simple html/js frontend.

 ## Todo
 - Have an actual strategy for engine controlled player